Last Updated on June 14, 2021

 Though it’s not perfect, I wholeheartedly recommend the R1 to high-intensity athletes looking to add a versatile piece of clothing to their layering system.
 Let’s dive into why in my top-to-bottom review.

 The Patagonia R1 Pullover Hoody has a unique and thoughtful design when compared to other hooded fleeces on the market.
-There are plenty of grid fleeces on the market, however, so what makes the R1 special?
+There are plenty of other grid fleeces on the market, though, so what makes the R1 special?
 Here are some of my favorite features.

 Polartec Grid Fleece: The main material of the R1 is its Polartec grid fleece.
 The idea of grid fleece is to provide warmth while allowing the right amount of body heat to escape during high output activities.
-The result is a hoody that keeps you warm whether you’re resting or your heart is pounding through your shirt as you tear up a trail.
-The fleece does a great job at wicking away moisture as well and keeps your sweat from sapping away your body heat.
+The result is a hoody that keeps you warm whether you’re resting but breathes well when your heart is pounding through your shirt.
+The fleece does a great job at wicking away moisture, also, and keeps your sweat from sapping away your body heat.

 Balaclava-Style Hood: One of the best features of the R1 Hoody, and what makes it more popular than the R1 Pullover and R1 Jacket, is its slim-fitting balaclava style hood.
-The hood, made up of the super warm and breathable grid fleece, can be precisely adjusted to cover your neck and chin.
-This type of hood is perfect for cold-weather activities that require a helmet or for anyone that prefers to layer with hoods as opposed to wearing a beanie or a headband.
+This hood can be precisely adjusted to cover your neck and chin and is perfect for cold-weather activities that require a helmet or for anyone that prefers to layer with hoods as opposed to wearing a beanie or a headband.

-Other Useful Features: The R1 also features thumb loops for extra warmth and easy layering, a quick-access chest pocket, and an anti-microbial coating to reduce stinky odors.
+Other Useful Features: The R1 also features thumb loops for extra warmth and easy layering, a quick-access chest pocket, and an anti-microbial coating to reduce body odor.
 These features aren’t unique to the R1 but provide some nice extra touches that add to the overall stellar design of the fleece.

 Equipped with a full set of features, the R1 is an incredibly versatile fleece that suits many high-intensity, cold-weather pursuits.
 This fleece’s unique design makes it a versatile piece of gear that few have imitated well and is generally held as the gold standard for grid fleeces.